RedisLabs/redislabs-docs/content/modules/upgrading-rs.md

 This causes a short interruption in the availability of this database across the cluster.
 {{% /note %}}

+When you upgrade the module for a database, you can either:

+- Specify the module arguments to replace the current arguments.
+- Specify the 'keep_module_args' flag to use the current argument.

 1. Connect to the terminal of a node in the cluster
 1. Run `rladmin status` to list the databases on the node.
 1. Copy the name of the database that uses the module that you want to upgrade.